yangzhiqiang/SensoroSensorDemo/README_EN.md

 **Note** : For Objective - C project.
 Because the SDK implement in swift language, so you have to change `Build Setting` -> `Embedded Content Contains Swift Code` to `YES`.

 ###Change List:
+#### 2018-06-08
+**版本1.3.2**

+1. Provide peripheral property of SensoroDevice, you could use it to connect the device by iOS Core Bluetooth framework.

 #### 2018-04-13
 **版本1.3.1**